Yearly Data Reports

 Medication incidents are any preventable event that may cause or lead to inappropriate medication use or patient harm.
 Medication incidents may be related to professional practice, drug products, procedures, or systems, and include prescribing, order communication, product labelling/packaging/nomenclature, compounding, dispensing, distribution, administration, education, monitoring, and use.

-Good catches (previously “near misses”) are any event that could have led to inappropriate medication use or patient harm but did not reach the patient.
-Good catches provide valuable insight into areas of risk and may indicate where systems can be improved to prevent harm.
-More information on when to record good catches can be found in this Pharmacy Connection article.
+Near misses are any event that could have led to inappropriate medication use or patient harm but did not reach the patient.
+Near misses provide valuable insight into areas of risk and may indicate where systems can be improved to prevent harm.
+More information on when to record near misses can be found in this Pharmacy Connection article.

 Number of Pharmacies Recording